 4. Research Your Competition

-You must not avoid investigating your existing or potential competitors.
-Try to find what they are offering in the niche market.
-The price range of their products.
-The variety of inventory they have with them.
+You can’t avoid investigating your existing or potential competitors.
+Try to find what they are offering in the niche market, the price range of their products, and the variety of inventory they have.
 And everything else that matters to the potential customers.

 5. Estimate Potential Profitability